 - Will you set up the learning without scheduled meetings?

 “Asynchronous” means you and students are not limited by timing.
 You are deciding that students can engage with the material on their schedule, at times and places when they may have better bandwidth and other kinds of capacity.
 You are providing materials that students can go back to over and over again.
 You are likely preparing recorded lectures as the term goes (this is more manageable than preparing all recordings in advance and you will want to adapt to what is happening in the course) and posting other materials for students to review/read/learn from (keep in mind that videos should be in short chunks).
-To do this, you will need to learn to record your lectures on Panopto or on WebEx and to upload these recordings to either Blackboard (available for two more years) or Canvas (new, and being phased in).
+To do this, you will need to learn to record your lectures on Panopto or on Zoom and to upload these recordings to Canvas.
 You will need to incorporate learning processes for your students that engage them actively, but not on a tight schedule.
 For example, you may use discussion forums where students and you contribute in writing to a discussion over a two to three day period at regular intervals over the term.

 - Will you do some combination of both?